laminas/laminas-eventmanager/doc/book/application-integration/usage-in-a-laminas-mvc-application.md

 ## Create Listener

-Create a listener as class using [a listener aggregate](../aggregates.md) and add the logger via constructor injection to create a valid object with all required dependencies, e.g. `module/Application/src/Listener/ErrorListener.php`:
+Create [a listener aggregate](../aggregates.md) that defines and registers a listener, using a logger injected via its constructor; as an example, consider the following definition in the file `module/Application/src/Listener/ErrorListener.php`:

 ```php
 namespace Application\Listener;